 Every day, we hear from frustrated providers across California who are struggling with their Requests for Authorization (RFAs).
 Their RFAs take too long to submit, and often go unresponded to, or are contingent upon MPN membership (which is against the rules).
 Here’s how we see it: The RFA system in workers’ comp is bad for medical providers, plain and simple.
 By extension, it’s bad for injured employees, too.

 One look at the convoluted mechanics of the current RFA process backs this up.
 Prior to providing care to an injured employee, the treating physician must first receive authorization from the employer’s utilization review company.
 To request authorization, the physician must complete and submit a long and tedious form including pages of supporting documentation.
-That form is forwarded to the employer’s utilization review company.
+That form is forwarded to the the employer’s utilization review company.
 Meanwhile, the physician – and their injured worker patient – are forced to wait (and wait) for a response.

 This goes for any treatment.
 Every single prescription, x-ray, injection, splint, blood test or surgery is subject to this arduous process.
 If a physician fails to obtain the mandatory authorization, no payment is due for any treatment provided to the injured employee.